 In Autobiography of a Yogi, Lahiri Mahasaya is promised by his guru, Babaji, that whenever Lahiri calls upon him, he will appear.
 The very first thing Lahiri does on his return journey home is to call upon Babaji to appear in front of a group of friends (who are not necessarily devotees).
 Babaji appears but scolds Lahiri for “throwing pearls before swine” (not in those words, of course) and draws limits to his prior promise to circumstances of greater necessity and worthiness.

 Preaching, teaching, or sharing spiritual truths randomly can be a source of pride and evidence of ignorance or lack of refinement.
 Jesus used language pertinent to his audience and in the strong terms evidently part and parcel with the customary dialogue of his times.
 Most of us have neither pearls nor swine and must understand Jesus’ words in our own context.
 How many of us have, in good faith, tried to convert another person who wasn’t even slightly interested.
 Their resistance and mocking sets up for them a potential block that might delay their openness in the future or in a future life.

 In casual conversations, therefore, with strangers, co-workers or family, a devotee is advised to speak only lightly, if at all, of his spiritual aspirations, precepts or practices.
-Even when invited to say more, the devotee should attempt to discern whether the interest is merely feigned, a prelude to being mocked, or possibly sincere.
+Even when invited to say more, the devotee should attempt to discern whether the interest is merely feigned and a prelude to being mocked, or sincere.

 Blessings to you, Kyle!